Moviejawn

 The other films also made significantly less money against their budgets than the original four films in the franchise.
 In fact, no other film in the franchise had a bigger impact on culture than the original, with the exception (monetarily and in my heart) of the prequel film: Paranormal Activity 3.
 Honestly, there’s no accounting for the fear and creativity of the camera on the oscillating fan.

 Made for less than $300,000, Paranormal Activity ended up making a crisp $194 million, and with anniversary screenings that number is sure to get even higher.
 People went absolutely bananas for this film, and it was pretty well received, critically.
 Roger Ebert gave it 3.5 stars, out of his traditional 4, and called it “an ingenious little horror film.”
 Entertainment Weekly said it, “scrapes away 30 years of encrusted nightmare clichés,” a quote I find comical given what kinds of wannabe films came after (similar to Saw, five years earlier).
 It set a trend, there’s no doubt about it.
 There were the critical naysayers, of course.
 It was called “cheap” both in terms of the jump scares and the way it was shot.
-It was compared to a YouTube prank, just with a bit of marking to make it go viral—which is not wrong, given the way YouTube filmmaking looks today.
+It was compared to a YouTube prank, just with a bit of marketing to make it go viral—which is not wrong, given the way YouTube filmmaking looks today.
 However, in retrospect, that point doesn’t feel quite like the burn the review was trying to make it out to be.

 Other than filming the audience for trailers later, one of the biggest things that Paranormal Activity did at the beginning of its marketing campaign was what I like to lovingly call “The Facebook.”
 On September 25th, 2009, the film (in its re-edited, but not reshot, form) was screened in twelve college towns around the United States, selling out all but one due to a football game.
 After, the film became the first major film to use the “request a screening” marking technique on their website.
 And it worked.
 Because, like The Facebook before it, when some college kids get to do or see something… everybody else wants to be involved.
 Thus, Paranormal Activity became the 2000s major case of word-of-mouth film marketing.
 It opened wider and wider until it was inescapable.